TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 ::::::

 Instead of a giving a formal proof, we will illustrate matters first with an example.
-In this example you will see how  an $LU$-decomposition of a matrix is found via a top-down row reduction that keeps track of the row operations involved.
+In this example you will see how  an $LU$ decomposition of a matrix is found via a top-down row reduction that keeps track of the row operations involved.

 ::::::{prf:example}
 :label: Ex:LUdecomp:SecondLU